RateGain-logo-Vivid-Lavender

 Challenges and Solutions in Hotel Marketing

-One major challenge hotels face is driving direct bookings rather than having guests book through third-party sites like Expedia.
-This cuts into profit margins due to commission fees.
+One major challenge hotels face is growing their direct booking channel consistently.
 Creating loyalty programs and offering discounts or perks for direct bookings helps combat this challenge.
 Email marketing focused on limited-time deals for subscribers helps hotels establish more direct relationships.

-Another big challenge is managing distribution across the major OTAs.
-Listing on too many OTAs can undercut attempts to emphasize direct channels, but avoiding them altogether reduces reach.
-Strategically limiting availability on certain OTAs during high-demand periods can help maintain rates and establish market precedence.
+Another big challenge is managing distribution across multiple channels.
+Listing on too many platforms can dilute your direct channel strategy, but having no presence on them reduces your overall reach.
+Strategically managing availability and rates across channels during high-demand periods can help maintain pricing integrity and establish market precedence.

 Future Trends in Hotel Marketing